-- Historical carryover from pre-2011 procurement. - Excess procurement from previous compliance periods. - Utility-owned and contracted resources (as identified in the EBT). - Undelivered RPS energy: This is bundled RPS-eligible energy that the utility procured, for which the renewable energy credits (REC) were then stripped off and the energy sold as null power (renewable energy with no RECS attached) to the California Independent System Operator (California ISO) or another utility through a wholesale transaction or bilateral contract.
+- Historical carryover from pre-2011 procurement. - Excess procurement from previous compliance periods. - Utility-owned and contracted resources (as identified in the EBT). - Undelivered RPS energy: This is bundled RPS-eligible energy that the utility procured, for which the RECs were then stripped off and the energy sold as nullpower (renewable energy with no RECS attached) to the California Independent System Operator (California ISO) or another utility through a wholesale transaction or bilateral contract.